-7 ESTIMATION UNCERTAINTY RELATING TO THE GLOBAL HEALTH PANDEMIC ON COVID 19 AND FALL IN LIQUIFIED PETROLEUM GAS (LPG) PRICE:
+7 ESTIMATION UNCERTAINTY RELATING TO THE GLOBAL HEALTH PANDEMIC ON COVID 19 :

-In view of the outbreak of Coronavirus (COVID-19) pandemic globally and in India, the Company's business operations were temporarily disrupted.
-The Company has considered the possible effects, if any, that may result from the pandemic on the carrying amounts of assets after considering internal and external sources of information including the possible future uncertainties in the global economic conditions as at the date of approval of these financial statements and has determined that none of these balances require a material adjustment to their carrying value.
-The Company continues to closely monitor the rapidly changing situation.
+The Management has considered the possible effects, if any, that may result from second wave of COVID-19 pandemic in the country on the carrying amounts of current assets after considering internal and external sources of information as at the date of approval of these financial statements.
+Given the uncertainties associated with pandemic's nature and duration, the actuals may differ from the estimates considered in these financial statements.
+The Company continues to closely monitor the situation.